 - Blend together the mayo, mustard, sour cream, vinegar, sugar and salt and pepper.

-- In a large bowl, combine the noodles and chopped vegetables, then toss with the dressing.
+- In a large bowl, combine the noodles and chopped vegetables, then toss the macaroni salad ingredients with the dressing.

 - Let rest in the fridge for at least 30 minutes (1 hour or more is best).